Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ```
 At this point, you should be able to manually explore the file.
 I found the *variable explorer* of the [`Spyder` environment](https://www.spyder-ide.org/) to be very useful to explore the object.
 As you read, the object contains several elements.
 In Python, it is a dictionary containing a series of nested dictionaries.
 You can think of it as a drawer, with drawers in it, which themselves contain other drawers.

-Here is an example of this kind of Russian doll :
+Here is an example of this Russian doll type of structure:

 ![spyder_manual](/images/spyder_manual_image.png)